voxelbonecloud/headless-docker/examples/automod-example.md

   RML:
 ```

-The above compose file can be found in in a ready to go yml here [automod-example.yml](automod-example.yml)
+The above compose file can be found in a ready to go yml here [automod-example.yml](automod-example.yml)